 It was Goffin's father that originally exposed him to Broadway musicals when he occasionally took him to Rodgers and Hammerstein musicals.
 By the time he was eight he was writing lyrics.

-Goffin graduated from Brooklyn High School concentrating on on math and science after which he attended Queens College.
+Goffin graduated from Brooklyn Tech, an elite all boys high school, concentrating on on math and science after which he attended Queens College.

 As Goffin got to know King better he began listening to Chuck Berry, Little Richard and Jerry Lee Lewis leading to a rock and roll romance.
 In the summer of 1959 King became pregnant with the pair marrying in August, then moving into a Flatbush basement apartment.
 Later they would move to 2635 Brown Street in Sheepshead Bay not far from King's parents' apartment.
 Dropping out of college she worked as a secretary until late in her pregnancy, while Goffin tested polymers and epoxies at a chemical plant.